MANUKA INTERNATIONAL PTY LTD

 Now exporting a full range of New Zealand natural floral honeys and Manuka honey.

-Manuka International exports direct from Australia and New Zealand to China, USA and Jordan and are currently under negotiations with other international distributors.
+Manuka International exports direct from New Zealand to China, USA and Jordan, Dubai and are currently under negotiations with other international distributors.
 Because of Manuka Honey’s world wide publicity, we believe there is a growing demand for Manuka Honey and Manuka Honey skincare products.
 There is also a demand for more representation of Manuka Honey in the market place and education to the consumer.
 At Manuka International, we take take this resposibility very seriously and only provide honest and accurate information.

 FREQUENTLY ASKED QUESTIONS